IBM i Leadership Must Embrace Disruption

-The ease with which consumers have adapted to rapid change signals a future of more disruption.
+The ease with which consumers have adapted to rapid change signals a future of more technology disruption.

-The effect that COVID has had on how we work is transforming IBM i shops throughout the United States.
-Where the ability to work remotely up to 2019 was a perk, now it is the norm.
+The ability to work remotely up to 2019 was a perk.
+Now it is the norm.

 the companies that will thrive post-crisis are those that seize the opportunities generated by the accelerated upheavals we’re seeing — where industries are suddenly transformed by new products and services entering the market that are simultaneously better and cheaper than existing offerings.